intel-iot-devkit/iot-devkit-samples/README.md

 -------

-This example goes through step by step the requirements for a C application to make GPIO 13 high safely whilst checking all return values and explaining the basic concepts of libmraa.
+This example goes through step by step the requirements for a C application to make GPIO 13 go high safely whilst checking all return values and explaining the basic concepts of libmraa and the included pinmapper.

 Contributing
 ------------